Frequently Asked Questions About Snow in Providence

 Can I blow, shovel or plow snow onto the street?

 No you cannot.
-Fines will be imposed on any person(s) depositing snow onto any street, highway or public place that has already been plowed.
+Fines can be imposed on any person(s) depositing snow onto any street, highway or public place.
 (See City Ordinance Sections 23-13 to 23-17).

 Who do we call to report a sidewalk that has not been cleared of snow?